GetRioToday/137877687-RoCitizens/README.md

 **Experience ID**: 137877687

 # Available Scripts:
-- Trivia Dumper.lua: Scrapes the questions & answers from the rotating classrooms.
+- Trivia Dumper.lua: Scrapes the questions & answers from the rotating classrooms for developmental purposes.
+Not recommended for production uses.
 Questions & answers take a approximately 25-30 seconds to rotate, with 200+ questions.
 Recommended to leave running overnight to capture full results.

 ⚠️ Globals/utility functions are not provided in any file in this repository.